My dad left this world in July of 2011.

 We came into the world because of love,

-and we leave the world in the hands of love.
+and we leave the world in the arms of love.

 Through love, in love, with love–we are.